 - What should I do before I submit a proposal?

 Prior to the submission of a proposal, applicants should consult with those stakeholders that their project could influence and, if necessary, seek approval.
-In many instances, this is Facilities Management, but other departments may also be involved, such as IT and Procurement.

 - Will I receive the full amount requested if my proposal is rewarded Green Fee Fund?

 Depending on the number of project proposals received, the committee may not fund the full amount requested for all projects.
 Cost sharing with other organizations or units is encouraged.

 - What should I include in my submission?

 All proposals should include an elaborated project summary, budgets, metrics, timeline, and a cover sheet.
 Read more on example green fee proposal outline.